LAN TAO is a partner in Sidley’s Mergers & Acquisitions practice and is based in the firm’s Beijing office.

 Prior to joining Sidley, Tao was a partner at another prominent U.S. law firm and was also a partner at a leading Chinese law firm in Beijing.
 Tao is fluent in English and Mandarin.

-Tao’s significant experience includes representing*:
+Tao’s significant recent experience includes representing*:

 - CNPC’s joint acquisition with Kazakh state oil company Kazmunaigas to of JSC Mangistaumunaigas (MMG) for AUS$3.3 billion.